-- a) A Board member may resign from the Board by written notice given to the Secretary or, if the resigning member is the Secretary, given to the Chair. - b) The resignation takes effect - i. when the notice is received by the Secretary or Chair; or - ii. if a later time is stated in the notice, at the later time. - c) At a general meeting, the Association may by resolution - i. remove a Board member from office; and - ii. elect a member who is eligible under rule 9.4 to fill the vacant position. - d) A Board member who is the subject of a proposed resolution under subrule 9.11(c)(ii) may make written representations (of a reasonable length) to the Secretary or Chair and may ask that the representations be provided to the members. - e) The Secretary or Chair may give a copy of the representations to each member or, if they are not so given, the Board member may require them to be read out at the general meeting at which the resolution is to be considered.
+- a) A Board member may resign from the Board by written notice given to the Secretary or, if the resigning member is the Secretary, given to the Chairperson. - b) The resignation takes effect - i. when the notice is received by the Secretary or Chairperson; or - ii. if a later time is stated in the notice, at the later time. - c) At a general meeting, the Association may by resolution - i. remove a Board member from office; and - ii.
+As an alternative to appointment under Rule 9.8, elect a member of the Association who is eligible under rule 9.4 to fill the resultant casual vacant position and the member to be appointed shall hold office until the conclusion of the annual general meeting next following the date of his/her appointment. - d) A Board member who is the subject of a proposed resolution under subrule 9.11(c)(ii) may make written representations (of a reasonable length) to the Secretary or Chairperson and may ask that the representations be provided to the members. - e) The Secretary or Chairperson may give a copy of the representations to each member or, if they are not so given, the Board member may require them to be read out at the general meeting at which the resolution is to be considered.